polterguy/polterguy.github.io/dashboard/log/index.md

 In the above example we are creating an _"info"_ type of log entry, and the _"Something important happened"_ will become the item's sub-type, while the **[what]** and **[importance]** parts becomes meta data associated with your log entry.
-If you execute the above Hyperlambda using your dashboard's _"Eval"_ component you can see your log entry in your _"Log"_ component at the top afterwards.
+If you execute the above Hyperlambda using the _"Hyperlambda Playground"_ component you can see your log entry in your _"Log"_ component at the top afterwards.
 There are 4 types of log entries you can create by default.